 What are Chafer Grubs?

 Similar to Leatherjackets this is another larvae that damages the grass root.
-If you happen to have chafer grubs in your turf then this is the larval stage of a Chafer Beetle and whilst in this form it feeds on the lawn roots.
-A small number is fine, but in large numbers they can cause damage to your lawn.
+If you happen to have chafer grubs in your lawn then this is the larval stage of a Chafer Beetle and whilst in this form it feeds on the lawn roots.
+A small number is fine, but in extreme cases, it is possible for them to cause damage to your lawn over time.

 What to look out for

 - Yellow and brown patches on the lawn.

 - Patches that are very dry and the lawn can be peeled away from the soil.